Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

   </div>
 </div>

-<p style="font-size: 0.8em; text-align: right;"><br>The above figure pertains to 'T.Go, H. Byeon, S.Lee*, "Label-free sensor for automatic identification of erythrocytes using digital in-line holographic microscopy and machine learning" Biosensors and Bioelectronics, 2018, 103, 12-18 https://doi.org/10.1016/j.bios.2017.12.020</p>
+<p style="font-size: 0.8em; text-align: right;"><br>The above figure pertains to T.Go, H. Byeon, S.Lee*, Label-free sensor for automatic identification of erythrocytes using digital in-line holographic microscopy and machine learning, Biosensors and Bioelectronics 103 (2018), 12-18 https://doi.org/10.1016/j.bios.2017.12.020</p>

 <h2> Utilized Machine Learning (ML) Model </h2>

-With the aid of recent advances in artificial intelligence, the combination of ML and DIHM techniques gives rise to a breakthrough in solving the technical limitations of conventional DIHM. <strong>Convolutional autoencoder (CAE)</strong> and <strong>convolutional neural network (CNN)</strong> are utilized to learn and predict the features of the images acquired from DIHM.
+With the aid of recent advances in artificial intelligence, the combination of ML and DIHM techniques gives rise to a breakthrough in solving the technical limitations of conventional DIHM.
+In my studies, <strong>Convolutional autoencoder (CAE)</strong> and <strong>convolutional neural network (CNN)</strong> are utilized to learn and predict the features of images acquired from DIHM.

 For the self-supervised CAE model, the model trained with red blood cell (RBC) images can use features extracted from the latent space to predict angles or be used for data augmentation.
 <figure style="margin: 0; text-align: center;">